-Exposure to mold can cause many health concerns.
-You may develop irritation in your throat, eyes and nose along with increased phlegm.
+Exposure to mould can cause many health concerns.
+You may develop irritation in your throat, eyes, and nose along with increased phlegm.
 You may find your asthma symptoms worsen.
-Even if you don’t have asthma, the mold may make your wheeze, cough, and feel short of breath.
+Even if you don’t have asthma, the mould may make your wheeze, cough, and feel short of breath.

-Once mold has developed you need the help of a certified mold inspector to ensure that the mold is removed.
+Once mould has developed you need the help of a certified mould inspector to ensure that the mould is removed.
 This can raise the costs of your clean-up.
-It’s better to just not let mold develop in the first place.
+It’s better to just not let mould develop in the first place.

 Other Complications from Slow Flood Clean-Up

-Mold and bacteria aren’t the only problems that come with a slow response to flooding.
-Often they bring odor with them.
-The smell from flooded clothing, furniture and carpet are like the smell you get from leaving your clothes in the washing machine overnight, but worse, and harder to remove.
-Once it has developed, you’ll need to use odor absorbing products to reduce it and cleaning agents to target the bacteria that creates the smell.
+Mould and bacteria aren’t the only problems that come with a slow response to flooding.
+Often they bring odour with them.
+The smell from flooded clothing, furniture, and carpets are like the smell you get from leaving your clothes in the washing machine overnight, but worse, and harder to remove.
+Once it has developed, you’ll need to use odour-absorbing products to reduce it and cleaning agents to target the bacteria that creates the smell.